-Emperor Charlemagne (742–814) gave important impulses, because he had thick forests cleared and planted with vines from Hungary, Italy, Spain, Lorraine and Champagne.
-He enacted the first laws and gave permission to the self-made wine in Buschenschanken for sale.
-They were decisive for cultivated viticulture Cistercian, who founded thousands of monasteries in Europe and is professionally involved Weingarten Care, Selection of grape varieties and winemaking.
+Emperor Charlemagne (742–814) gave important impulses because he had thick forests cleared and planted with vines from Hungary, Italy, Spain, Lorraine and Champagne.
+He enacted the first laws and gave permission to the self-made wine in Bushmen for sale.
+They were decisive for cultivated viticulture Cistercian, who founded thousands of monasteries in Europe and is professionally involved Vineyard maintenance, Selection of grape varieties and winemaking.
 In 1136 twelve monks founded Burgundy the famous monastery Eberbach in the Rheingau.
-Over the next 100 years, 200 branches were opened between Worms and Cologne Rhine, In the 12th and 13th centuries, the monastery and its offshoots were the largest wine-growing company in the world.
+Over the next 100 years, 200 branches were opened between Worms and Cologne Rhine.
+In the 12th and 13th centuries, the monastery and its offshoots were the largest wine-growing company in the world.
 Initially, the monks planted vines brought from Burgundy, especially red varieties.
 However, they soon realized that white wine varieties thrived best in the Rheingau.

-There have been further setbacks with cold spells and the resulting many failed harvests due to the effects of Little ice age (1450-1850) with particularly cold periods from 1570 to 1630 and 1675 to 1715.
+There were further setbacks with cold spells and the resulting many failed harvests due to the effects of Little ice age (1450-1850) with particularly cold periods from 1570 to 1630 and 1675 to 1715.
 Regardless of this, from the beginning of the 18th century viticulture started to boom again.
-Through the secularization the monasteries at the beginning of the 19th century were mainly replaced by nobles monks, to which today's standard is due.
+Through the secularization the monasteries at the beginning of the 19th century were mainly replaced by nobles Monks, to which today's standard is due.
 Quality started to play a big role.
-In this context, the 1868 and 1897 Prussian location classification, From the beginning of the 1860s, the came over Germany Reblaus- and the Mildew-Plage which in turn led to severe devastation.
+In this context, the 1868 and 1897 Prussian location classification.
+From the beginning of the 1860s, the came over Germany Phylloxera and the Powdery mildew plague which in turn led to severe devastation.